mrantovich/twicdl/README.md

 It's simple program for downloading PGN updates from site [The Week in Chess](https://theweekinchess.com/).\
 It has command line interface for the time being but there will be GUI as well.

+## System requirements
+_twicdl_ can be run on Linux or Windows machine.
+Not tested on MacOS (I don't have one).\
+It's pure python script so only requirement is `Python 3.x`

+Most of Linux distro already has it installed.\
+On Windows however Python should be downloaded.
+It's available on [Python.org](https://www.python.org/downloads/windows/)

 ## How to use twicdl?
 *On linux*\
 Type `./twicdl.py --help` to see available keys.